anishkn04/hack-a-ton/README.md

     (This is for the first time if there is no branch in the upstream)<br>
     (If you work on the same branch next time, you can just do `git push`)

+# PRs will be merged only after July 4.
+So, you do not have to follow the steps below before July 4.

 4. Then go to repo: https://github.com/anishkn04/hack-a-ton, select your branch.

 ![Select Branch](images/branch.png)